5 amazing ways to use 50,000 Virgin Atlantic Points

 Air France return in premium economy to the Middle East and Central Africa

 KLM doesn’t have a premium economy product, but Air France does.
-You can book a return in Air France premium economy to all sorts of destinations Virgin Atlantic doesn’t fly to in the Middle East and Central Africa for 48,000 Flying Club miles return.
+You can book a return in Air France premium economy to various destinations Virgin Atlantic doesn’t fly to in the Middle East and Central Africa for 48,000 Virgin Points return.

 In the Middle East, there are destinations like Dubai (DXB) and Muscat (MCT), while in Africa, consider Air France’s huge route network like Kenya, Tanzania and Senegal.

-50,000 Flying Club miles is a good amount to be using if you have your eye on a premium product or an exotic destination.
-Virgin’s Flying Club programme is now even more useful and valuable with all of the Air France and KLM options and is not a programme you should overlook if you think it’s difficult to use Flying Club miles.
+50,000 Virgin Points is a great amount to be using if you have your eye on a premium product or an exotic destination.
+Virgin’s Flying Club programme is very useful and valuable considering the Air France and KLM options.
+It’s definitely not a programme you should overlook if you’ve previously thought it’s difficult to use Virgin Points.

 Featured image by Nick Ellis / The Points Guy